JosephPVera/Quantum_espresso_software/readme.md

 xcrysden --pwi silicon_scf.in
 ```

-If xcrysden crashes with error, use these steps to fix it
+**WARNING:** If xcrysden crashes with error, use these steps to fix it

 6.1.3.
 Copy **custom-definitions** file

 ``bash
 mkdir .xcrysden
 cd .xcrysden